Jimhasaburger/youtube-chat-vm/README.md

 # KNOWN BUGS:

-- chatbox randomly scrolls to random places
-- sometimes stops receiving messages from specific people
+- chatbox doesnt receive messages for some reason

 # What is chat uses windows?